 Jeeyun (Sophia) Baik

 Jeeyun (Sophia) Baik is an assistant professor in the Department of Communication at the University of San Diego (USD).
-She is a scholar of communication technology policy with expertise in data privacy and surveillance in particular.
-Her research explores the politics of technology governance across stakeholders and across borders.
+She is a scholar of communication law and policy with particular expertise in digital privacy and surveillance.
+Her research explores the politics of communication technology governance across borders as different socio-political actors engage in the process.

-Some of her current research projects include (1) stakeholder responses to emerging data privacy laws, (2) rights-based approaches to platform governance (e.g., civil rights, human rights), and (3) evolution of digital media’s data-driven business models such as targeted advertising.
-In her research, she focuses on examining the implications of the policies for marginalized communities.
+Some of her current research projects include examining (1) power dynamics of emerging data privacy laws, (2) rights-based approaches to platform governance (e.g., civil rights, human rights), and (3) digital media's data-driven business models (e.g., targeted advertising).
+In her research, she focuses on interrogating the implications of the policies for marginalized communities.